openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    #.
 Create the simulations (in the database and the scenarios) and execute them.

    #.
-Evaluate the impact of the frame size on the saturation point using the Wrowser.
+Evaluate the impact of the ``distance`` on the saturation point using the Wrowser.